Identifying your pronation type: underpronation, overpronation, or neutral pronation

 • Investigate underlying causes of pain or injury

-• What to do next (shoes, orthotics, strength training, or medical care)
+• What to do next (footwear, exercises, orthotics, lifestyle changes, or medical care)

-Ongoing, knowing your pronation type allows you to make informed decisions — about shoes, exercises, and how to support your stride for life.
+Knowing your pronation type allows you to make informed, practical decisions — supporting your stride not just for today, but for life.

 Helpful resources